nesfit/bonnet-ics-library/imadics/source/IcsMonitor/Readme.md

 wget https://github.com/rysavy-ondrej/bonnet-ics/archive/refs/heads/main.zip
 ```

-* In root folder of the project execute the following command that restores references and build the executable file:
+* In the root folder of the project execute the following command that restores references and builds the executable file:

 ```
 dotnet build